Minvotech/aws-infra-devops/1-eks-creation-and-configuration/readme.md

 This security group is associated with the EC2 instance and defines the inbound and outbound traffic rules.
 The inbound rules allow HTTP (port 80) and SSH (port 22) traffic to the EC2 instance.
 The outbound rules allow all traffic from the EC2 instance.
+Also ..
+I apply A docker-compose file that sets up Prometheus and Grafana and ELk stack

 RDS Instance Creation:
 The code creates a new RDS instance using the aws_db_instance resource.
 It specifies the engine type as "mysql" and sets the database name, username, and password.